leeping-ng/LEGO-Facial-Recognition-Box/README.md

     bash close.sh
     ```

-You might want to take this a step further, and execute the *run.sh* script [on startup](https://raspberrypi.stackexchange.com/questions/15475/run-bash-script-on-startup).
+You might want to take this a step further, and execute the *scan.sh* script [on startup](https://raspberrypi.stackexchange.com/questions/15475/run-bash-script-on-startup).
 This way, once you switch on the Pi, the program starts running without requiring you to run any commands.
 However, you would still have to remote into the Pi to close the covers.

 ### 4.3 Facial Recognition: Under the Hood

 So, how does facial recognition work?
 Adam Geitgey, the creator of the [`face_recognition`](https://github.com/ageitgey/face_recognition) library which we're using, explained it nicely in this [article](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78).

-From a high level, the facial recognition used in this repo can be broken down into 3 steps:
+From a high level, the facial recognition used in this repo can be broken down into 4 steps:
 1. Face detection: Detect all the faces in a given image, and return the bounding box coordinates around each face.
     - Adam's article explains a method called *HOG* or *Histogram of Oriented Gradients*, and this would be the default method if using `face_recognition.face_locations()`.
     - I've included the option to use a faster but less accurate method called [*Haar Cascades*](http://www.willberger.org/cascade-haar-explained/).
+2. Correcting facial poses: For faces that are turned slightly away from the camera, use *face landmark estimation* to centre the face as much as possible.
+This will be automatically done for us when we call `face_recognition.face_encodings()` in the next step.
-2. Encoding faces: For each detected face, convert the area of the face into a 128-dimension representative vector (a.k.a. embedding), using `face_recognition.face_encodings()`.
+3. Encoding faces: For each detected face, convert the area of the face into a 128-dimension representative vector (a.k.a. embedding), using `face_recognition.face_encodings()`.
     - A deep neural network was trained by Davis King, the creator of [*dlib*](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html), to be very good at creating embeddings from face images. `face_recognition` is built on top of *dlib*'s foundation.
     - The model is a [ResNet](https://arxiv.org/pdf/1512.03385.pdf) network with 29 convolutional layers, trained on a dataset of 3 million face images.
-3. Comparing embeddings: Compare the embedding of the detected face with the embeddings of the whitelisted faces in our database, using `face_recognition.compare_faces()`.
+4. Comparing embeddings: Compare the embedding of the detected face with the embeddings of the whitelisted faces in our database, using `face_recognition.compare_faces()`.
 If there's a match, grant access to the person.
     - A Support Vector Machine (SVM) classifier is used to compare the 128-dim vectors.
 This only took milliseconds on my Pi.

-Adam's article included the step of *Posing and Projecting Faces* using *face landmark estimation* prior to encoding faces.
+Adam's article included the step of *Posing and Projecting Faces* using  prior to encoding faces.
 This would help to deal with faces which are not looking directly at the camera.
 However, I've excluded this to reduce the computation load on the Pi.

 ### 4.4 Improving the Frame Rate

 I ran a series of experiments to assess the frame rate, averaging the results for about a minute each.
+'With Face' means that I put my face in front of the camera to allow face detection at all times, while for 'No Face' I just pointed the camera at a wall.

 #### 4.4.1 Haar Cascades vs HOG Face Detector